Branch-Bunch/Scalability-Workshop/README.md

 <details><summary>Reveal Good method</summary>
 ```
-Tell the database to increment a property of an object with specified id, and respond with the updated object
+Tell the database to increment a certain property of object #id, and respond with the updated object
 Do something after the response
 ```